 Since the presence of serial correlation invalidates our standard hypothesis tests and interval estimates, we should be concerned about testing for it.
-First let us consider testing for serial correlation in the k-variable regression model with strictly exogenous regressorswhich rules out, among other things, lagged dependent variables.
+First let us consider testing for serial correlation in the k-variable regression model with strictly exogenous regressors-which rules out, among other things, lagged dependent variables.

 The simplest structure which we might posit for serially correlated errors is AR(1), the first order Markov process, as given in (1).
 Let us assume that e_t is uncorrelated with the entire past history of the u process, and that e_t is homoskedastic.
-The null hypothesis is H_0 : $\rho = 0$ in the context of (1).
+The null hypothesis is $H_0: \rho = 0$ in the context of (1).
 If we could observe the u process, we could test this hypothesis by estimating (1) directly.
 Under the maintained assumptions, we can replace the unobservable u_t with the OLS residual v_t .
-Thus a regression of the OLS residuals on their own lagged values.
+Thus a regression of the OLS residuals on their own lagged values, will yield a t- test.
+That regression can be run with or without an intercept, and the robust option may be used to guard against violations of the homoskedasticity assumption.
+It is only an asymptotic test, though, and may not have much power in small samples.